bobpeulen/oci_opensearch_ad/lab_1/README.md

    ![lab_1_ons_4](images/ons_4.png)

-## Task 4: Create a jumphost to access the dashboards
+## Task 4: Create a compute host with NGINX to access the dashboards

-1. Create jumphost in the public subnet
+In this example we choose Oracle Linux, you can choose any O.S., please note that pahts may be slightly different on specific opereating systems.

+1. Create a compute VM with these options:

 You may now **proceed to the next lab.**